PCNN: Probable-Class Nearest-Neighbor Explanations Improve Fine-Grained Image Classification Accuracy for AIs and Humans: Discussion and Conclusion

 \subsection{Acknowledgement}

-We thank Hung H. Nguyen, Thang Pham, Ali Yildirim, Pooyan Rahmanzadehgervi, and Tin Nguyen at Auburn University for feedback on early results.
+We thank Son Nguyen and Hung Dao from KAIST, South Korea and Peijie Chen, Thang Pham, and Pooyan Rahmanzadehgervi from Auburn University for feedback on early results.
 AN was supported by the NSF Grant No. 1850117 \& 2145767, and donations from NaphCare Foundation \& Adobe Research.
 GN was supported by Auburn University Presidential Graduate Research Fellowship.